openvinotoolkit/openvino/docs/ops/activation/Selu_1.md

 \end{array}\right.
 \f]

-Where α and λ correspond to inputs `alpha` and `lambda` respectively.
+where α and λ correspond to inputs `alpha` and `lambda` respectively.

-Another mathematical representation that may be found in other references is as follows:
+Another mathematical representation that may be found in other references:

 \f[
 Selu(x) = \lambda\cdot\big(\max(0, x) + \min(0, \alpha(e^{x}-1))\big)